hhc2tech/pytools/pyver/README.md

 We also have some flags we can use to customize our commits.
 This commit adds only the files file1.txt and file2.docx and adds a comment.
 Note-none of the flag inputs can have spaces, so files are seperated by ```|``` and comments are written without spaces using ```-```

 ```
-pv -f file1.txt|file2.docx -c "making a comment for this commit"
+pyver -f "file1.txt|file2.docx" -c "making a comment for this commit"
 ```

 I used pyinstaller to build my own windows executable